YevheniiPokhvalii/generate-aws-tokens/README.md

 **Prerequisites**: `aws-cli` v2, generated AWS profile with `aws configure`, `kubectl`<br>

-This script should be sourced in order to get the variables working in the current shell.<br>
+> This script must be sourced in order to get the variables working in the current shell.<br>
 Example: `source script.sh` or `. script.sh`<br>

 Without flags, this script generates AWS tokens for the chosen AWS profile.<br>